-Alice (Mama Zipporah) came to work with us shortly after Anna did.
+Alice (Mama Zipporah) came to work with us in 2013, shortly after Anna did.
 She is also a great worker who loves the kids at the house.
 There are a few kids that are a little more difficult to feed and Alice is always the first one to grab their food and start feeding them.
 She lives at the house with her daughter, Zipporah.

 Christine comes for a few days each week to stays with the kids so the other house moms can have a day off.
 She is one of the most organized women on our staff; if anyone needs to find something in the house (a hammer, a needle and thread, someone’s shoe) she knows exactly where it is.
 She is a hardworking reliable member of Precious Kids Center.

 In 2015, Atieno was originally hired to play double-duty: she would care for the kids at the center a few days a week and, once a week, stop by Sammy’s house to clean and do laundry for any visiting teams.
 She’s so kind and hard-working.
 As the number of children grew, there was a need for more hands at the kids’ house, so in 2017, she transitioned to full-time at the kids center.

 Ruth (Mama Shiko) is one of the housemoms who works at the center during the day but does not sleep on site.
 Her mother is the woman who sold us the land where Precious Kids Center moved in 2016.
 Ruth, after asking questions about what we were building and the kids we were serving, quickly expressed interest in joining the team.
 She is a servant-hearted woman and we’re glad to have her on our staff.